chef/automate/components/docs-chef-io/content/automate/ha_bastion.md

 - [AWS Credential configured on your bastion host]({{< relref "ha_configure_aws_credentials.md" >}}).
 - Create the certificate for the DNS
-- Operating System (OS): Bastion host with Ubuntu 20.04 or centOs-7 or RHEL-7
+- Operating System (OS): Ubuntu 18.04, 20.04/Centos 7/ RHEL 7, 8
-- AWS instance type: *t2.medium*
+- AWS instance type: *m5.large*
-- Memory: Minimum of 4GB
 - Hard Disk Space - 100 GB
-- SSH: VPC to Port 22, publicly accessible
+- Ports to be opened: 22 and 9631
 - [Setup Virtual Private Cloud (VPC) in AWS]({{< relref "ha_vpc_setup.md" >}})
+- This bastion host must be created in the same VPC.

 Refer to [AWS Deployment Model]({{< relref "ha_deploy_aws.md" >}}) page for building a bastion host and Chef Automate HA deployment procedure using AWS.